-A cross-section view of how the Southeast Blvd. work will happen, with lots (and lots!) of dirt used to bring the new street to its intersection with 11th Street, before heading downhill toward Pennsylvania Avenue.
+A cross-section view of the Southeast Blvd. work, with lots (and lots!) of dirt used to bring the new street to its intersection with 11th Street, before heading downhill toward Pennsylvania Avenue.
 (6/12)

 Methinks that the green band under "11th St. SE" is hiding a "Southeast Blvd." label!
 (7/28/14)

-Turning around and looking back toward 11th Street from the freeway, giving a sense of the amount of fill needed to bring the road up to 11th Street, which is the green-spanned overpass at center.
+Looking east toward 11th Street from the freeway in September 2012, giving a sense of the amount of fill needed to bring the road up to 11th Street, which is the green-spanned overpass at center.
 (Less than what it seems like when you're looking down from 11th Street!)
 (9/14/12)